 symmetric key encryption and decryption compatible with GPG

-tinygpgs is a fast module and standalone Python 2 script for doing symmetric key (passphrase-based) encryption and decryption using the OpenPGP file format compatible with GPG (GnuPG).
+tinygpgs is a fast library and standalone Python 2 script for doing symmetric key (passphrase-based) encryption and decryption using the OpenPGP file format compatible with GPG (GnuPG).

 File class API usage for encryption: